Supreme Court Strikes Down Conviction Of Mississippi Man On Death Row For 22 Years

 "The majority's opinion is so manifestly incorrect that I must proceed to the merits," Thomas wrote.
 "Flowers presented no evidence whatsoever of purposeful race discrimination by the State in selecting the jury during the trial below."

-Thomas added, ""If the Court's opinion today has a redeeming quality, it is this: The State is perfectly free to convict Curtis Flowers again.
+Thomas added, "If the Court's opinion today has a redeeming quality, it is this: The State is perfectly free to convict Curtis Flowers again.
 Otherwise, the opinion distorts our legal standards, ignores the record, and reflects utter disrespect for the careful analysis of the Mississippi courts.
 Any competent prosecutor would have exercised the same strikes as the State did in this trial.
 And although the Court's opinion might boost its self-esteem, it also needlessly prolongs the suffering of four victims' families.
 I respectfully dissent."

 For decades the Supreme Court has wrestled with the question of racial discrimination in jury selection, setting down its most rigorous rules in 1986.
-But policing the way those rules are applied by the lower court has proved problematic, and the court has repeatedly struck down convictions by all-white, or close to all-white juries.
+But policing the way those rules are applied by the lower court has proved problematic, and the court has repeatedly struck down convictions by all-white, or close to all-white, juries.

 Flowers' case is anomalous only because of the number of times he was tried by the same prosecutor and the prosecutor's repeated misconduct.

-Doug Evans, a district attorney in Winona, Miss., prosecuted Flowers, a black man who prior to this case had no criminal record, six times.
+Doug Evans, a district attorney in Winona, Miss., prosecuted Flowers — who prior to this case had no criminal record — six times.

 During that time the state Supreme Court three times threw out his murder conviction for prosecutorial misconduct.